 Jaguar Sun is fun, and not conditionally so.
 You don’t have to be at the right table or order the right cocktail or entree to enjoy yourself here.
 Everything (both in liquid and solid form) is delicious, and the staff is a small team of extroverts hell-bent on making sure your glass is never empty.

-The small restaurant is located on the first floor of a highrise apartment in Downtown, which is the only thing we don’t love about this place.
-Luckily it’s easy to distract yourself from the bright lobby that looks like the reception area of every start-up from the last decade - especially if you’re eating the excellent pasta.
-There are generally about four pasta variations on the menu.
+Jaguar Sun is quite small - split almost perfectly in half between a bar and dining room - so it’s ideal for groups ranging from two to four.
+There are generally about five pasta variations on the menu - plus other great things like the glistening Parker House rolls, oysters, and a market crudo we never regret ordering.
 The bucatini is great if you prefer your noodles blanketed in a snowstorm of parmesan and pecorino, but the agnolotti is the best.
 The little pasta pillows are stuffed with blue crab, corn, and saffron - and each one contains a combination of sweet and savory that makes us forget how to speak for about three seconds.